Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Words as the Quanta of Human Language

-The result is expressed in the graphs of Figure \ref{piglethaffalunmpgraphpiglethaffalunmploggraph} (a), where the blue graph represents the data, hence the numbers in column `Energies from data $E(E_i)$' of Table \ref{piglethaffalunmp}, the red graph represents the quantities obtained by the Bose-Einstein model, hence the quantities in column `Bose-Einstein modeling' of Table \ref{piglethaffalunmp}, and the green graph represents the quantities obtained by the Maxwell-Boltzmann model, hence the quantities of column `Energies Maxwell-Boltzmann' of Table \ref{piglethaffalunmp}.
-We can easily see in Figure \ref{piglethaffalunmpgraphpiglethaffalunmploggraph} (a) how the blue and red graphs almost coincide, while the green graph deviates abundantly from the two other graphs which shows how Bose-Einstein statistics is a very good model for the data we collected from the Winnie the Pooh story, while Maxwell-Boltzmann statistics completely fails to model these data.
+The result is expressed in the graphs of Figure \ref{piglethaffalunmpgraphpiglethaffalunmploggraph}a, where the blue graph represents the data, hence the numbers in column `Energies from data $E(E_i)$' of Table \ref{piglethaffalunmp}, the red graph represents the quantities obtained by the Bose--Einstein model, hence the quantities in column `Bose--Einstein modeling' of Table \ref{piglethaffalunmp}, and the green graph represents the quantities obtained by the Maxwell--Boltzmann model, hence the quantities of column `Energies Maxwell--Boltzmann' of Table \ref{piglethaffalunmp}.
+We can easily see in Figure \ref{piglethaffalunmpgraphpiglethaffalunmploggraph}a how the blue and red graphs almost coincide, while the green graph deviates abundantly from the two other graphs which show how Bose--Einstein statistics is a very good model for the data we collected from the Winnie the Pooh story, while Maxwell--Boltzmann statistics completely fails to model these data.

-To construct the two models, we also considered the energies, and expressed as a second constraint the conditions (\ref{BEconstraint02}), (\ref{MBconstraint02}), that the total energy of the Bose-Einstein model and the total energy of the Maxwell-Boltzmann model are both equal the total energy of the data of the Winnie the Pooh story.
-The result of both constraints, (\ref{BEconstraint01}), (\ref{MBconstraint01}) and (\ref{BEconstraint02}), (\ref{MBconstraint02}) on the energy functions that express the amount of energy per energy level -- or, to use the language customarily used for light, the frequency spectrum of light -- can be seen in Figure \ref{piglethaffalunmpenergygraph}.
-We see again that the red graph, which represents the Bose-Einstein radiation spectrum, is a much better model for the blue graph, which represents the experimental radiation spectrum, as compared to the green graph, which represents the Maxwell-Boltzmann radiation spectrum.
+We also considered the energies, and following the constraints (\ref{BEconstraint}) and (\ref{MBconstraint}), the total energy of the Bose--Einstein model and the total energy of the Maxwell--Boltzmann model are both equal to the total energy of the data of the Winnie the Pooh story.
+The result of both constraints (\ref{BEconstraint}) {and} (\ref{MBconstraint}) on the energy functions that express the amount of energy per energy level can be seen in Figure \ref{piglethaffalunmpenergygraph}.
+We see again that the red graph, which represents the Bose--Einstein radiation spectrum, is a much better model for the blue graph, which represents the experimental radiation spectrum, as compared to the green graph, which represents the Maxwell--Boltzmann radiation spectrum.